orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 methods.
 It was quite clear to me that Assistive Technologies will be useful for people like Avinash.

 Just after meeting Avinash, I realized, a software called Dasher could be useful to him.
 So, I went to his house and I remember we started with Dasher.
 We did not know how to use it.
-We read and studied the documentation and it was of no avail.
+I read and studied the documentation and it was of no avail.
 I also realized the limitations of Avinash then.
 I saw that he was able to move only his thumb and the index finger and he had a lot of involuntary movements.
-We tried different kinds of mouse which he can hold on with his two fingers and my search for an Assistive technology device started along the lines of finding a suitable mouse device for Avinash.
+I tried different kinds of mouse which he can hold on with his two fingers and my search for an Assistive technology device started along the lines of finding a suitable mouse device for Avinash.
 It was four years ago, that we also tried Voice Recognition to see if it would be helpful.
 Very few people were using Voice Recognition then and I had heard that it requires considerable training to use the Voice Recognition.
-So we started with the Voice Recognition training and we soon realized that the software was demanding a certain accent and it was not able to recognize Avinash's style of speaking.
-It led us to give up the thought on Voice Recognition itself.
+So I started with the Voice Recognition training and I soon realized that the software was demanding a certain accent and it was not able to recognize Avinash's style of speaking.
+It led me to give up the thought on Voice Recognition itself.

 Our First Accessibility Device
 ------------------------------